 Get the award-winning guide and subscribe to our blog.

 What makes a house a home?
 It's not the fancy furniture or shiny chandeliers, but the family who gathers there.
-At our UMH senior living communities, it’s not only staff that create a warm family atmosphere, but also our devoted and caring volunteers!
-By fostering caring relationships and connecting with our residents, volunteers play an essential role in helping our residents navigate the journey of aging.
-This month, in honor of National Volunteer Week, (April 23rd – April 29th), we are highlighting one of our very special volunteers!
-Read our "Meet the Family" spotlight below to learn more about Joyce Stobierski's experience volunteering at UMH…
+At our senior living communities, our staff members are one of the main reasons why our residents feel so at home!
+Not only do they create a warm family atmosphere, they also understand the challenges faced by families caring for older adults.
+By fostering caring relationships, staff play an essential role in helping our residents navigate the journey of aging - from the very first visit, to the day they move into our community and every day after that!
+Read our "Meet the Family" spotlight below to see how Mary Ramsdell makes our residents' home such a special place....